 - Ensure compensation is aligned with sale roles.
-Your sales organization’s foundation is salespeople (account executives, sales representatives, SDRs, etc.), but you also need to think about sales leadership (sales managers, enablement professionals) when planning your compensation.
+Your sales team’s foundation is salespeople, but there are also managers and sales leaders to think about when planning your compensation.

 - Compensation should reflect a company’s culture.
-This is vital when creating a compensation plan.
+This is vital when creating a compensation plan that will aid in the retention of personnel.
 How internally competitive are your incentives (i.e., the difference in incentives offered to the lowest-performing sales rep compared with those offered to the highest)?
-How competitive is your incentive compensation compared with the norm in your industry?
-Does your company reward stability and consistency, or does it show preference to those who get big wins quickly?
+How competitive are your incentives compared with the norm in your industry?
+Does your company reward stability and consistency, or does it show preference to those who get big wins quick?

 - Keep your plans aligned.
 We’ve spoken about the importance of top-down alignment throughout your company when it comes to sales enablement.
-So consider your company’s wider targets when you’re creating a compensation plan, and ensure that it is optimized to push your team directly toward those targets.
+So consider your company’s wider targets when you’re creating a compensation plan, and ensure that your compensation plan is optimized to push your team directly toward those targets.
 These can include the following: